-Understanding Flow Diverter Coatings
+Understanding Flow Diverter Innovative Coatings

 Flow diverters offer a minimally invasive method to treat these aneurysms, especially those that are difficult to manage with traditional surgical techniques.
-However, their performance and safety heavily depend on the type of coating used on the device, as it must function within a highly sensitive environment—the human bloodstream.
+However, their performance and safety heavily rely on the type of coating used on the device, as it must function within a highly sensitive environment—the human bloodstream.

 Understanding Neurovascular Flow Diverters